ml-energy/benchmark/docs/about.md

 > Any opinions, findings, and conclusions of our works are those of the author(s) and do not necessarily represent the official policy of any of these funding organizations.

-We thank Mozilla for funding us via the [2024 Mozilla Technology Fund](https://foundation.mozilla.org/en/blog/open-source-AI-for-environmental-justice).
+We thank the Mozilla Foundation for funding us via the [2024 Mozilla Technology Fund](https://foundation.mozilla.org/en/blog/open-source-AI-for-environmental-justice).

 ## License